mcasperson/ThunderbirdOllama/README.md

 ## Ollama systemd

-This is an example systemd service file that sets the required environment variables to support Thunderbird:
+This is an example systemd service file that sets the required environment variables to support Thunderbird.
+This was taken from my WSL instance which includes a lot of WSL specific elements in the `PATH` environment variable:

 ```
 [Unit]